 Office of Justice Programs (OJP): Funding Resource Center

-OJP provides federal leadership in developing the nation's capacity to prevent and control crime, administer justice, and assist victims.
-Contained on the OJP Funding Resource Center site is information about open solicitations, resources for applicants and grantees, grant procedures and requirements, links to State Administering Agencies, and additional grant-related resources.
-Also access the OJP Grant Application Resource Guide.
+The OJP Funding Resource Center site contains information about open solicitations, access to a Grant Application Resource Guide, resources for applicants and grantees, grant procedures and requirements, links to State Administering Agencies, and additional grant-related resources.

-Sign up to receive the weekly Funding News email capturing information about solicitation releases and funding-related webinars from OJP and the OJP program offices.
+Sign up to receive the weekly Funding News email capturing information about solicitation releases and funding-related webinars from the OJP program offices.

 On the Grants.gov website, you can find and apply for competitive grant opportunities from all federal grant-making agencies.
 You can also sign up to receive announcements of new federal grants and modifications of existing grant announcements from Grants.gov.